One of the first questions we get from veterinary practice owners and managers is How much does veterinary software cost? 💸

 One-time fees are the installation, training, setup, data migration, and support costs.
 But in some software models, these can also be one-time costs per computer (called “seat licenses”).
 And with older software models, you often must pay for each software update.
 These costs can range from $2,000 to more than $500,000, depending on your center.

 Then there are the recurring costs for software and support.
-These often depend on your software type (cloud vs. server-based) and what you paid up front.
+These often depend on your software type (ie, cloud-based veterinary software vs. server-based) and what you paid up front.

 With more modern software, the cost of the software upgrades, cloud servers and databases, security, backups, support, and more, are often rolled into one monthly fee (sometimes called SaaS or Software as a Service).
 These costs are often charged per user or groups of users.